 What we’re doing in Timor-Leste

-VSA’s ongoing relationship with the Xanana Gusmao Reading Room in Timor-Leste has most recently involved Hugo Egan who volunteered as a Marketing and Library Coordination Assistant.
+VSA’s ongoing relationship with the Xanana Gusmao Reading Room in Timor-Leste has most recently involved the work done by Hugo Egan who volunteered as a Marketing and Library Coordination Assistant.
 Hugo was a VSA volunteer through the UniVol Programme.